mattmakai/fullstackpython.com/source/content/pages/07-wsgi-servers/0701-wsgi-servers.markdown

 and early 2000s, Apache configured with mod\_python ran most Python web applications.

-However, mod\_python wasn't a actual standard.
+However, mod\_python wasn't a standard specification.
 It was just an implementation that allowed Python code to run on a server.
 As mod\_python's development stalled and security vulnerabilities were discovered there was recognition by the community that a consistent way to execute Python code for web applications was needed.